Paris 2024: Is the Olympics right for child athletes? – DW – 07/24/2024

 Physical concerns for youngsters

-Unlike the Youth Games, which limites participation to those aged 15 to 18, the Olympics has no age limit governing all 32 sports.
+Unlike the Youth Games, which limits participation to those aged 15 to 18, the Olympics has no age limit governing all 32 sports.

 Rather, the governing body of each individual sport decides if there should an age limit, as gymnastics (16) and diving (14) have done.